Tamimkhan7/BookShopping/README.md

 # 🏋️‍♂️ BookStore

-**GymNest** is a modern ASP.NET Core web application designed to provide a comprehensive fitness and e-commerce platform.
+**BookStore** is a modern ASP.NET Core web application designed to provide a comprehensive fitness and e-commerce platform.
 It integrates a secure authentication system, product management, payments, and Docker-based deployment for scalability and ease of use.

 ---